DomDomDoy/tagmania/README.md

 # Tagmania: A Non-technical Overview

 Tagmania is a library designed for linguists to manipulate part of speech tags.
-So you may be asking yourself, what are part-of-speech tags and  why is this important?
+So there may be a couple questions you are asking yourself such as:

+what are part-of-speech tags?
+why is this important?

 In the field of Natural Language Processing , a field where the main focus is writing programs that understand language, one very important tool is a POS Tagger, or Part of Speech Tagger.
 Part of Speech Taggers refer ususally to taking an input text and outputting the input text with it's pos-tags.

+Here is an example:

 ```
 Input Sentence: Today we are learning about part of speech taggers!